 Asus will no longer be updating the codebase for the software that runs my trusty RT-AC66U wifi router.
 So, what started out as a project to replace the router with an updated model has evolved into a complete revamp of my home network model.
 Criteria for the new network included the ability to segment and secure the network for home devices, guest wifi and Internet of Things (IoT) devices.
-Among the IoT devices at my house are:
+I have met the criteria with Ubiquiti EdgeRouter X and UniFi.

 I chose two products from Ubiquiti Networks as the core of my revised home network based, in part, on a glowing recommendation by security researcher Steve Gibson at Gibson Research Corporation.
 There is a fantastic HOWTO written by Mike Potts that is available at his GitHub page here that I used as a reference document.
 Useful if you choose to design your network with Ubiquiti network products.

-Fiber to my home is terminated at the Bell Home Hub 3000 (HH3000) which provides services for Internet and Bell Fibe TV (refer to my previous blog post on the configuration of the Bell Home Hub 3000 here).
-All wifi is disabled on the HH3000 except of the VLAN that is required for the Fibe TV service.
+Fiber to my home is terminated at the Bell Home Hub 3000 (HH3000) which provides services for Internet and Bell Fibe TV (refer to my updated post on the configuration of the Bell Home Hub 3000 here).
+All wifi is disabled on the HH3000 except of the hidden 5GHz wifi network that is required for Fibe TV.
 The Ubiquiti products used in the new design are:

 The default action for packets entering the EdgeRouter from the Internet is to drop the packet if the packet does not match any of the defined firewall rules.
 Packets with a state of ‘established’ or ‘related’ will be accepted.
-Thus, the only way a packet will be accepted is if the connection was initiated within the home, guest or IoT network segments.
+Thus, the only way a packet will be accepted is if the connection was initiated within the HOME, Guest or IoT networks.
 Likewise, packets entering the home network from the IoT or guest networks will be dropped unless their state is ‘established’ or ‘related’.
 Hosts on the home network can initiate connections with hosts on the IoT network.
-Hosts on the IoT and guest networks cannot establish connections to hosts on the Home network.
+Hosts on the IoT and Guest networks cannot establish connections to hosts on the Home network.